 In 2011, Goldie was created to recognize the work our co-founder, Associate Professor Ivan Goldberg (AM), who has recently been awarded the title of ‘Life Member’ of Glaucoma Australia.

 Quin was launched in 2017 in honour of life member Mr Marcus Quinlivan, and his support of the William A Quinlivan – Glaucoma Australia Research and Scholarship Fund.

 Click here to purchase our current mascot owls!

-With our council member and co-founder Assistant Professor Ivan Goldberg (AM) and our National Executive Officer, Geoff Pollard, on the World Glaucoma Patient Association Board, our sights are set on eliminating glaucoma blindness.
+With our council member and co-founder Associate Professor Ivan Goldberg AM and our National Executive Officer, Geoff Pollard, on the World Glaucoma Patient Association Board, our sights are set on eliminating glaucoma blindness.